Maximize Equity in Minnesota: Bridge Loans Help You Buy Before You Sell

 While a bridge loan offers flexibility and convenience in your homebuying process, it’s important to be aware of its potential drawbacks:

 Moreover, lenders will scrutinize the equity in your current home to determine your borrowing limit.
 If your existing mortgage debt exceeds 80% of your home’s value, you might not be eligible for a bridge loan.
-This aspect is important to consider as it directly impacts your ability to secure the necessary funds.
+This is something to keep in mind as it directly affects your ability to secure the necessary funds.

 When is a bridge loan a good solution?